 Salary Information and Employment Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), directors of religious education earned a mean annual salary of $45,160 in May, 2015.
-The BLS reported that those working at federal agencies averaged more than double that figure, earning a mean annual salary of $93,400.
-In the 2014-2024 period, jobs in this field are expected to increase by about 4%, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), directors of religious education earned a mean annual salary of $46,980 in May 2018.
+The BLS reported that those working at federal agencies averaged more than double that figure, earning a mean annual salary of $98,530.
+In the 2018-2028 period, jobs in this field are expected to increase as fast as the average, per the BLS.

 Directors of religious education perform administrative tasks by evaluating lesson plans and suggesting improvements, coordinating student registration and managing library systems.
 They might need to attend educational workshops, conferences or training functions in order to stay updated on the latest class topics, technology and other resources.
 They also offer support to teachers by scheduling classes and training instructors.
 In addition, they could work with congregational families, religious organizations and the community to promote classes and involvement.